tableau/tableau-google-workspace-integration/README.md

 ### What if the customer’s Google email doesn’t match their Tableau username?

 Our initial launch for this add-on will require the Google email to match their Tableau username.
 However, we understand that this will be a problem for many Tableau Server customers.
 It’s a bit challenging, as their Tableau usernames may not exist in Google Workspace at all.
 It’s possible for Google Workspace admins to [create custom user attributes](https://support.google.com/a/answer/6208725?hl=en#zippy=%2Cadd-a-new-custom-attribute), so this will likely be the future approach.
 However we still need to figure out how to query for those custom user attributes from our add-on.

+### Does this support custom views?

+Yes, if you copy/paste the link to a custom view in the add-on it will work the same as any other view.

+### What kind of URLs are supported?

+URLs that link to views, custom views, and Pulse metrics are supported.
+One exception is URLs obtained by right clicking on a view link in Tableau.
+These tend to have a URL pattern like ```https://<pod-name>.tableau.com/#/site/<site-name>/redirect_to_view/<some-number>```.
+Unfortunately, there is no way to determine what view this is based on that number.
+Instead, open the view in your web browser and get the view URL from the browser window.